BlakeASmith/KafkaExample/README.md

-# A word-count program using Apache-Kafka in Docker
+# A word-count program using Apache-Kafka

+This is an example program showing how to make a producer for Kofka and consume the produced data using the Kofka streams API.

+The program requests text blocks from https://baconipsum.com/ and counts the words.
+Finally it outputs the most common word for each generated text block.

 We use the *spotify/kafka* docker image to run Kafka and Zookeeper in the same container